gopal265/todolist/README.md

 ## Getting Started
 ### Instruction to run the  project

 Provide detailed instructions on how to get your project up and running.
-Include any configuration steps or environment setup.

 1. Clone the repository: git clone https://github.com/gopal265/todolist.git
 2. Navigate to the project directory : cd todolist